stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/textcolumn/_index.md

 ---
+title: Aspose::Words::TextColumn class
-title: TextColumn
+linktitle: TextColumn
 second_title: Aspose.Words for C++ API Reference
-description: Represents a single text column.
+description: Aspose::Words::TextColumn class.
+Represents a single text column.
 TextColumn is a member of the TextColumnCollection collection.
-The TextColumns collection includes all the columns in a section of a document.
+The TextColumns collection includes all the columns in a section of a document in C++.
 type: docs
 weight: 898
 url: /cpp/aspose.words/textcolumn/